qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 * :guilabel:`Datasource Options`, :guilabel:`Layer Options` or
   :guilabel:`Custom Options` which allow you to configure advanced parameters depending on the output format.
-Some are exposed in :ref:`supported_format` but for full details, see the `GDAL <https://gdal.org>`_ driver documentation.
+Some are described in :ref:`supported_format` but for full details, see the `GDAL <https://gdal.org>`_ driver documentation.

 .. _figure_save_vector: